 This is a trick passed from generation to generation but how effective is it?
 Read on to find out more.

-There is a great trend towards natural hair coloring.
-The truth is that this is not new; our grandmothers, great-grandmothers and great-great-grandmothers would not be surprised to hear about the method of lightening their hair with lemon.
+We all know how trendy has DIY culture become, and, of course, hair care is not an exception.
+As one might expect, there is a new shift towards natural hair coloring.
+If we want to be truthful, we have to say that the truth is that this is not new; our grandmothers, great-grandmothers and great-great-grandmothers would not be surprised to hear about the method of lightening their hair with lemon.

 In this article, we tell you how to do it, who should abstain from doing it and what things to take into account to achieve the desired result.
 Lemon is not enough to bleach hair or to achieve a uniform tone.